 Download Program Matrix

-These one hour presentations focus on faculty development topics and include concepts from a variety of education perspectives, linking education research with practice.
-Presentations are video and web-cast and past rounds are archived on this site.
-Our rounds are an accredited group learning activity as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.
-They are also an accredited group learning activities as defined by the College of Family Physicians and Surgeons.
+The Best Practice in Education Rounds are accredited group learning activities as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.
+They are also accredited group learning activities as defined by the College of Family Physicians and Surgeons.

 Registration is required.